2023-24 Season CMS (Chamber Music Series)

 Q: Could you please provide more information such as the rehearsal/audition schedule and other time commitments, etc.?
 It is too early to tell if there will be conflicts since the calendar for school and other commitments are not finalized.
 Is there other pertinent info that we should know such as financial?
 Sounds like fun and enriching experiences and hopefully timing works out.

 A: We plan to announce the detailed information after the summer concert.
 Once we confirm the recital dates with the venues, we usually have three rehearsals prior to each recital.
-The rehearsals take place in the afternoon or evening on Saturday or Sunday, which is similar to the summer concert timeline.
+The rehearsals take place in the afternoon or evening on Friday (4:00-9:00 PM) through Saturday (10:00 AM – 4:00 PM) or Sunday (4:00-9:00 PM).

 Q: Will you assign soloists to a particular concert or wait until soloists pick the dates that work for them?